 9322 State Route 414, Lodi, NY 14860, (607) 582-6450

-Cost: General admission $15 and lobster dinner $58
+Cost: $15 per person, $59.99 for lobster dinner

 5435 State Route 14, Dundee, NY 14837, (800) 243-5513

-This Whole Farm Dinner is ‘farm-to-farmhouse’- in the purest form at this small, ultra-premium producer of estate wines in the Chehalem Mountains AVA.
+This Whole Farm Dinner is ‘farm-to-farmhouse’ in the purest form at this small, ultra-premium producer of estate wines in the Chehalem Mountains AVA.
 The passion of caring for the land, cultivating its greatest offerings, and joining friends at the table is all here at the Estate and farm.
 The food doesn’t travel far, as more than 90% of the ingredients come from the property.
-Each September Alloro collaborates with one of Oregon’s great chefs to craft a menu of fresh-picked heirloom tomatoes, eggs from the nest box, aromatic herbs, lamb and grass-fed beef — just a few of the estate-grown ingredients they share at this annual celebration.
+Each September Alloro collaborates with one of Oregon’s great chefs to craft a menu of freshly-picked heirloom tomatoes, eggs from the nest box, aromatic herbs, lamb, and grass-fed beef — just a few of the estate-grown ingredients they share at this annual celebration.
 The menu is designed to showcase the unique qualities of individual Alloro Vineyard wines and the gifts of abundance from the estate soil.

 22075 SW Lebeau Road, Sherwood, OR 97140, (503) 625-1978

 September 21 – 22, 2019, 11 AM – 6 PM